 The AHRC-funded series of three workshops, organized by Colin Divall along with Prof. Julian Hine of the University of Ulster and Prof. Colin Pooley of Lancaster University, on 'Mobility Cultures: Making a Usable Past for Transport Policy' has now finished.
 The workshops brought together transport historians and scholars in transport studies together with journalists and professionals from the transport industries, policy and consultancy.
 The papers from the first workshop, Marketing Im/Mobilty, are now available.

 An additional workshop was held at the National Railway Museum in September 2012.
-A collection of papers from the series is now being prepared for publication.
+A collection of papers from the series is being prepared for publication.

 Colin Divall's keynote address on globalization, history and the future of mobility, given to the Association of Business Historians' annual meeting in York in July 2010, has been published in the July 2012 issue of Business History.
 A webcam of the talk is available.

 The Historical Model Railway Society funds a number of bursaries for IRS&TH students.
 These awards, which are given by the Society on the advice of the Institute, are of varying values of up to £1000 each.
-For further information, please contact the programme co-ordinator for the course in which you are interested.
+For further information, please contact the co-ordinator for the programme in which you are interested.

 The programme of

 The programme of2013-14 Research Workshops is now available.
 Please note that owing to the withdrawal of funding by the National Railway Museum, no more workshops are planned after the end of the current programme.